seshasai19/student-records/README.md

 Developed as a Student Records Management solution for educational institutions.

 For suggestions and improvements, feel free to contribute to the project.

+📌 Overview

+Student Records Management System is a web-based application designed to efficiently manage student information within an educational institution.
+The system provides a centralized platform for maintaining student records, academic details, and administrative operations.

+The application enables administrators and faculty members to manage student data while providing a structured and user-friendly interface for record maintenance.